Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 After the viewpoint, I headed back to the homestay to pack up.
 Luckily I was just in time because the heavens opened up and it began pouring.
 It didn’t last too long though, so I said my goodbyes to my Lahu host and stopped in at Ban Jabo Noodle Soup House to try out their famous 30 Baht noodles.
 Tasty, but seeing as I don’t eat meat I didn’t add the soup, which made the noodles a little on the dry side.

-Whilst eating I spotted a large group of foreign offroaders and had a slight pang of envy bout the sights they will be getting to see on their bikes.
-(Later, when I arrived back home, I decided to book myself a couple of refresher offroad riding days courses at the local riding park)
+Whilst eating I spotted a large group of foreign offroad riders and had a slight pang of envy about the sights they will be getting to see on their dirt bikes.

 Ban Jabo to Mae Hong Son